propelling-coding/Void-gaming-tutorial/README.md

 flatpak install flathub com.discordapp.Discord
 ```

-To set-up screen-sharing, you may need to install a portal so discord can record the screen whilst in the flatpak sandbox.
+To set-up screen-sharing, you may need to install a portal so discord can record the screen whilst in the Flatpak sandbox.
 If you are on a wlroots compositor, install "xdg-desktop-portal-wlr".
-If you are on niri, install "xdg-desktop-portal-gnome" (add to the config to use the gnome one for screen record and the gtk one for anything else, otherwise you can run into issues).
+If you are on niri, install "xdg-desktop-portal-gnome" (add to the config to use the gnome one for ScreenCast and use the GTK one as default, FileChooser and OpenURL, otherwise you can run into issues).
 Most other environments have it setup by default.
-Every environment will need the "xdg-desktop-portal" package and if using gtk, they will need "xdg-desktop-portal-gtk".
+Every environment will need the "xdg-desktop-portal" package and, if using GTK, will need "xdg-desktop-portal-gtk".

 # IMPORTANT!!!
-Esync does not seem to be configured on void (atleast it wasn't for me), which leads to many games being unable to run.
+Esync does not seem to be configured on void (at least it wasn't for me), which leads to many games being unable to run.
 This is because it has been replaced by NTsync, which is now installed into the Linux kernel.
-However if NTsync is incompatible, a fallback is necessary.
-To configure these, you must raise the vm.max_map_count, and the nofile limit.
+However if NTsync is incompatible (or just fails), a fallback is necessary.
+To configure this, you must raise the vm.max_map_count, and the nofile limit.

 Firstly, check if the nofile limit is sufficiently high by running